Spiritual Assessment and Counsel in Healthcare

 Is the Spiritual Aspect Important?

-91% said they believed in God or a Universal Spirit |
+91% said they believed in God or a Universal Spirit

-83% reported that God is highly important in their lives |
+83% reported that God is highly important in their lives

-79% of Americans said they believed spiritual faith can help people recover from disease |
+79% of Americans said they believed spiritual faith can help people recover from disease

-63% felt that doctors should ask their patients about spiritual beliefs |
+63% felt that doctors should ask their patients about spiritual beliefs

 What is a Spiritual Assessment?

 A spiritual assessment is necessary to find out if any beliefs could impact health.
 There are formal spiritual assessment tools, a few of which we will discuss later on, that help healthcare professionals in identifying patients’ spiritual needs.
 Assessment tools can also be used to see whether patients are experiencing spiritual distress.
-However, informally assessing patients’ spirituality by asking open questions about their spiritual beliefs and needs are also effective ways to determine patients’ spirituality.
+However, informally assessing patients’ spirituality by asking open questions about their spiritual beliefs and needs is also an effective way to determine patients’ spirituality.
 Let’s first take a look at the nature of spirituality and the areas that need to be addressed during a spiritual assessment.

 What is Spirituality?